ALLEX Teacher Training Institute

 A World Renowned Professorial Team

-The ALLEX Chinese, Japanese and Korean Teacher Training Institute is an intensive course for current teachers of Chinese, Japanese, and Korean, or those who plan to enter the field.
+The ALLEX Chinese, Japanese, and Korean Teacher Training Institute is an intensive course for current teachers of Chinese, Japanese, and Korean, or those who plan to enter the field.

 A Foundational Course in Asian Language Pedagogy